Four Lines Modernisation

-The Four Lines Modernisation (4LM) is a series of projects by Transport for London (TfL) to modernise and upgrade the sub-surface lines of the London Underground: the Circle, District, Hammersmith & City and Metropolitan lines.
+The Four Lines Modernisation (sometimes known as 4LM) is a series of projects by Transport for London (TfL) to modernise and upgrade the sub-surface lines of the London Underground, namely the Circle, District, Hammersmith & City and Metropolitan lines.
 The upgrades entail new rolling stock, new automatic signalling and new track and drainage.
 New trains were delivered between 2010 and 2017, with automatic signalling completed on the Circle line in March 2022 and on the Hammersmith and City line in January 2023.

 History

 Following the implementation of the London Underground Public Private Partnership (PPP) in 2003, the Metronet consortium became responsible for the infrastructure on the District, Circle, Hammersmith & City and Metropolitan lines.
 As part of the PPP, Metronet would deliver 190 new trains built by Bombardier Transportation and install new automatic signalling from Westinghouse Rail Systems.
 The first train was planned to enter service on the Metropolitan line by 2009, with all trains in service by 2015.
 All the trains would be built to the same design, saving on parts and maintenance costs for Metronet.

-In July 2007, Metronet, the private consortium responsible for the infrastructure for the sub-surfaces lines, collapsed due to financial difficulties.
+In July 2007, Metronet, the private consortium responsible for the infrastructure for the sub-surface lines, collapsed due to financial difficulties.
 TfL subsequently took over the contract for the new trains, and organised a new contract for the replacement of signalling.

 In 2011, a £350m contract was awarded to Bombardier to replace the signals on the four lines with their Cityflo 650 system.
 This work would be completed by 2018.
 However the contract was terminated by TfL in 2014 due to delays, cost overruns and the complexity of the task.
 The decision by TfL to pay Bombardier £80m to end the contract was subsequently criticised by the London Assembly.

 In 2015, the contract was awarded to Thales, with the replacement of signalling now costing £760m.
 It would also be delivered four years later than originally planned, in 2023.